Blog ❯ Diversity in STEM – Why We Need More STEM Programs for Kids

 Asian women: 5.3%

-In 2017, women of color made up only 11.5% of science and engineering employees, including:
+In 2017, women of colour made up only 11.5% of science and engineering employees, including:

 '“The opportunity cost is huge – black girls reported being more interested in STEM subjects and careers than their white counterparts.
-More than double the number of African American girls surveyed by CompTIA said computer science was their favorite school subject (42% vs. 20% white respondents.)
-Half of the black respondents said math was their favorite school subject, compared with 34% of white girls.
+More than double the number of African American girls surveyed by CompTIA said computer science was their favourite school subject (42% vs. 20% white respondents.)
+Half of the black respondents said math was their favourite school subject, compared with 34% of white girls.
 More importantly, 23% of black girls had considered a career in IT, compared with 19% of white girls.
-And of those who had considered it, 67% of African American girls vs. 40% of Caucasian girls responded that they were attracted to this career path because they understood how to use different technology.”
+Of those who had considered it, 67% of African American girls vs. 40% of Caucasian girls responded that they were attracted to this career path because they understood how to use different technology.”

 The research proves that young girls from minority groups are interested in STEM.
 It’s our job to encourage them to keep working at it – which is why we need a wider variety of STEM programs for kids.